Little Martha: Song origin

-It is commonly believed that the song's namesake was Martha Ellis, a twelve-year-old girl whose grave the Allman Brothers Band most likely came across during their frequent trips to Rose Hill Cemetery in their homebase of Macon, Georgia.
-The approximate geographic coordinates of the statue are 32°50'55.55"N, 83°38'2.21"W. (Both Duane Allman himself and Berry Oakley would be buried there by the end of 1972; as would Greg Allman when he died 45 years later.)
+It is commonly believed that the song's namesake was Martha Ellis, a twelve-year-old girl whose statue the Allman Brothers Band most likely came across during their frequent trips to Rose Hill Cemetery in their homebase of Macon, Georgia.
 However, as with Dickey Betts' 1970 instrumental "In Memory of Elizabeth Reed", the song seems to have been named for one person, while actually being about someone else.
 "Little Martha" was envisioned by Allman as an ode to his then-girlfriend Dixie Meadows.
 He had given her the pet name of Martha because of the vintage clothing she sometimes wore – Duane saying "you look like Martha Washington."
 After Allman's death, Meadows sued unsuccessfully for control of his estate.

+Duane Allman, Berry Oakley, and Gregg Allman were all subsequently buried at Rose Hill.